Excess Mileage Charges Explained

-Standard leasing deals include mileages ranging from 10,000 to 30,000 per annum.
-Ultimately, the flexibility offered is enormous and with this available, do you really think you would exceed this with the right preparation and guidance?
+Standard leasing deals include mileages ranging from 8,000 to 30,000 per annum so the flexibility offered is enormous.

-Car finance is always based on the residual value of a car after an agreement ends.
-If you exceed your mileage limit, this will affect the residual value and you will have to pay for it.
+Car finance is always based on the car's residual value (how much the car is worth) after the agreement ends.
+If you exceed your mileage limit, this will affect the residual value & you will have to pay for it.
 But it's really not as bad as you probably think…more on this below.

 When Are Excess Mileage Charges Paid?

-You can spread your miles out throughout the years however you please – the power is in your hands.
-If you do 8,000 miles in your first year, 12,000 in the second and 10,000 in the final year – this is absolutely fine.
+Your mileage allowance is pooled together which means if you have a 3-year contract with 10,000 miles per year, you actually have one big pot of 30,000 over all 3 years.
+So you can spread your miles out throughout the years or however you like – the power is in your hands.
+If you do 8,000 miles in your first year, 12,000 in the second & 10,000 in the final year – this is absolutely fine.

-Whilst it is termed 'annual mileage', you won't actually pay for any extra miles in your lease car every 12 months.
-Your finance provider will consider your total mileage at the end of your contract rather than on an annual basis.
+Whilst it is termed 'annual mileage', you won't actually pay for any extra miles in your lease car until the end of your lease.

 How Are Excess Mileage Charges Calculated?

-Charges for exceeding your agreed upon mileage are calculated on a pence-per-mile basis based on the following factors:
+If you do wait until the end of your contract and you've gone over your mileage, charges for exceeding your agreed mileage are calculated on a pence-per-mile basis based on the following factors:

 What Are The Potential Penalties For Exceeding Mileage Limits?

-As stated by the contract terms, if you do go over your agreed mileage you should expect an excess fee – but even this isn't a big amount.
+As stated by the contract terms, if you do go over your agreed mileage you should expect an excess fee.
 How much you pay per mile will depend on the manufacturer, but it's often very reasonable.

-And remember, if you're part-way through your lease and decide you need more miles on the clock, it might be possible to make a change, so don't hesitate to give us a call and we'll try to arrange this.
+And remember, if you're part-way through your lease & decide you need more miles on the clock, it might be possible to make a change, so don't hesitate to give us a call & we'll try to arrange this.